 We will come back Harbour around 4 PM and we will stop at a break in the middle of the way.
 You have a chance to go to the restroom or have a drink.
 Arriving at about 8.00 – 8.30 pm, we drop you off at your Hotel.
 Finish the unforgettable Halong Bay full day Trip.

 – Viet Flame Tours sets the highest standard in every service to ensure that you will have a memorable trip.

--The itinerary is flexible to guest’ preference.
-Please advise us should you have any special request.
+-The itinerary is flexible to guests’ preferences.
+Please advise us should you have any special requests.